The Signal Vol. III: The Light Within

 Prelude

-The world is no longer experienced in sequence.
+The world is no longer experienced in a predictable sequence.

-Wildfires burn on distant horizons, and images confirming the world’s unraveling arrive one after another, refusing to give the mind time to digest the last catastrophe.
-Grief competes for attention.
-Headlines become bait.
+Wildfires burn on distant horizons, and images confirming the world’s unraveling arrive one after the other, refusing to give the mind time to digest the last catastrophe.
+Headlines become bait, and the side one chooses matters more than the subject.

-With this immediacy comes a peculiar disorientation: the sensation of witnessing too much while the physical body remains untouched by it all.
-Attention frantically searches for somewhere to settle, if only momentarily, but helplessness reaches the body first.
+This immediacy brings with it a peculiar kind of disorientation, where the nervous system registers the sensation of witnessing too much while the physical body remains untouched by it all.
+As a form of self-preservation, the mind searches frantically for somewhere to store this overwhelming information, but helplessness and numbness register first.

-Every generation encounters its own architecture of uncertainty and mistakes its turbulence for the end of coherence as it has known it.
-Systems dissolve.
+Looking back, it becomes clear that every generation encounters its own architecture of uncertainty and mistakes its turbulence for the end of the world, when in fact we may simply be standing at the threshold of Time itself.
+Old systems dissolve.
 Inherited structures break.
-And, still, something within the human spirit persists.
-A luminous glow that cannot be touched.
+And still, something within the human spirit persists.

 Photographed by James P. Blair